tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 [^6]: Some of the worst dieting advice is "eat many small meals throughout the day."
 It's bad advice because it keeps your insulin elevated at all times, making it very difficult for your body to access stored fat.

+[^7]: The world record is [382 days](https://en.wikipedia.org/wiki/Angus_Barbieri%27s_fast) without food.

-[^7]: The nice thing about the OXO scales is that the display can pull out, so you can still read it when weighing something that's very wide like an oversized plate.
+[^8]: The nice thing about the OXO scales is that the display can pull out, so you can still read it when weighing something that's very wide like an oversized plate.

-[^8]: I prefer grams for the precision, and because it makes me feel both scientific and international.
+[^9]: I prefer grams for the precision, and because it makes me feel both scientific and international.